After Trump’s pledge to ‘open up’ China, low expectations for trade deal

 “What is he offering?”
 Elms said.
 “Very little, largely because Trump sees the bilateral relationship as one where the US has been fair and China has not.”

-Reade, the former USTR official, said Xi would not agree to any measures that “harm Chinese interests in any way.”
+Reade, the former USTR official, said Xi would not agree to any measures that “harm Chinese interests in any way”.

-“Instead, China will potentially give the US no-cost ‘gifts,'” Reade said, suggesting such measures could include the removal of trade barriers it placed on US beef.
+“Instead, China will potentially give the US no-cost ‘gifts’,” Reade said, suggesting such measures could include the removal of trade barriers it placed on US beef.

 “It may buy US goods it needs,” Reade said.